damms005/laravel-multipay/README.md

 **`additional_payment_payload`** (Paystack only)

 - When using Paystack, you can use this key to specify additional parameters for transaction initialization.
 For example, you can set `channels` to restrict payment methods: `{ "channels": ["card", "bank", "ussd", "qr", "mobile_money"] }`
+- Keys given here are merged into the initialization payload last, so they override the payload the package built
 - See [Paystack transaction initialization documentation](https://paystack.com/docs/api/transaction/#initialize) for all available parameters
 - This feature is only available when using Paystack as the payment handler

+**`channels`** (Paystack only)

+- Shorthand for the `channels` key of `additional_payment_payload`

+**`requires_reusable_authorization`**

+- Set this key to `true` when the payment instrument must stay chargeable after the transaction: a first subscription charge, a card you intend to tokenise, or any later merchant-initiated debit
+- The handler then offers only the channels the provider can charge again.
+See [Channels that can be charged again](#channels-that-can-be-charged-again)
+- Use the `Payment::METADATA_REQUIRES_REUSABLE_AUTHORIZATION` constant instead of the literal string
+- Honoured by Paystack and Monnify; other handlers ignore it

 ## Subscriptions (Recurring Payments)